 Payouts for regulatory settlements ran up to $2.5M.

 Payouts for PCI Fines ranged from $11K to $6.9M (based upon three reported PCI-related claims)

 Additional information on Crisis Service costs is available from the 2013 report issued by Zurich Insurance Company.
 The following average cost information was reported:

 Call Center Expense – Dependent entirely on call volume, hours, training, and staffing requirements (no set amount)

 Credit Monitoring – $10 to $30 per record per year

 Public Relations – based on the level of crisis management services customer requests (no set amount)

 Based on a review of these studies, note the following considerations in determining the costs of a cyber breach:

-In determining limits, an organization should evaluate the type of data held and evaluate its risk to regulatory action or PCI fines, penalties, or assessments, which may necessitate purchasing higher limits for these areas of exposure.
+In determining limits, an organization should evaluate the type of data held and its risk to regulatory action or PCI fines, penalties, or assessments, which may necessitate purchasing higher limits for these areas of exposure.
 In determining Crisis Services costs, an organization should seek to determine the number of confidential records stored or processed in a year.
 This number can be used to determine a starting point for limits covering these costs.
-Various insurance companies and cyber risk consulting firms have made available breach costs calculators help organizations consider their limits.
+Various insurance companies and cyber risk consulting firms have made available breach cost calculators to help organizations consider their limits.